elementor/elementor/README.md

 * PHP version 7.0 or greater
 * MySQL version 5.6 or greater
-* WP Memory limit of 64 MB or greater (128 MB or higher is preferred)
+* WordPress Memory limit of 64 MB or greater (128 MB or higher is preferred)

 https://www.youtube.com/watch?v=Ypn6fltn_7s